 Here are some important KPIs to consider measuring along AWT for maximum efficiency:

-- First Call Resolution (FCR): FCR measures the percentage of customer inquiries or issues that are resolved during the first interaction with a customer service representative, without the need for follow-up calls or escalation.
-A high FCR indicates efficient and effective resolution of customer problems, reducing the need for customers to wait in the queue multiple times for the same issue.
+FCR measures the percentage of customer issues resolved during the first interaction without follow-up calls or escalation.
+A high FCR shows efficient problem resolution and reduces repeat queue wait times for the same issue.

-- Occupancy Rate: Occupancy rate measures the percentage of time that agents spend actively engaged in handling customer interactions, including talking to customers, processing transactions, and completing after-call work.
-Maintaining an optimal occupancy rate ensures that agents are utilized efficiently without being overburdened, which can lead to burnout and decreased productivity.
+Occupancy rate shows the percentage of time agents spend handling customer interactions, including calls, transactions, and after-call work.
+Keeping this rate optimal ensures efficient agent use without causing burnout or lowering productivity.

-- Call Abandonment Rate: Call abandonment rate tracks the percentage of callers who hang up or abandon their calls while waiting in the queue for assistance.
-A high abandonment rate can indicate long wait times or dissatisfaction with the level of service provided, highlighting areas for improvement in queue management and staffing levels.
+Call abandonment rate measures the percentage of callers who hang up while waiting in the queue for help.
+A high rate may indicate long wait times or service issues, often linked to queue management or staffing problems.

-- Customer Satisfaction (CSAT) Score: CSAT measures the level of satisfaction among customers who have interacted with the contact center, typically obtained through post-interaction surveys or feedback channels.
-Monitoring CSAT scores provides valuable insights into the quality of service provided and helps identify areas for improvement to enhance customer satisfaction.
+CSAT measures how satisfied customers are after interacting with the contact center, usually through post-interaction surveys or feedback.
+Tracking CSAT scores gives insight into service quality and highlights areas for improvement to boost customer satisfaction.